 She is co-founder of the Sirona Therapeutic Horsemanship Project and has a lifelong passion for horses.
 Di continues to supervision the Sirona team.

 Di delivers a resilience training called the Challenge of Change (Derek Roger, 2017) and is studying to develop a playful, creative approach to building resilience in children and families.

-Di lives in Devon with her husband, Branwell the cat and Mopperley her German Short-Haired Pointer.
-Her daughter Tabby is currently training as a vet at Nottingham and son Dexter is studying at City University.
+Di lives in Devon with her husband and Branwell, the cat.
+Her daughter Tabby is currently training as a vet at Nottingham and son Dexter is studying law at Cardiff University.

 Di is currently studying for an MA in Creative Writing at Teeside University.